The Dedrick Native American Gallery

 The Near and Far East Gallery

 This gallery provides visitors with a dynamic, contextual presentation of the art and culture from the Eastern parts of the world.
 The exhibitions emphasize six themes within the geographical regions from Egypt, to the Far East, including India, China, Japan and Indonesia.
 Of these themes, Elements of Writing traces the history of writing systems through the ancient cultures of Mesopotamia, Egypt and China.
 Elements of Architecture compares building methods, forms and functions.
 Burial Practices features Ancient Egyptian artifacts relating to mummification and entombment.
 Philosophy and Religion offers insight into Buddhism and Hinduism through objects of art that represent Gods, Goddesses, Teachers and other figures from eastern philosophy.
-The Arts of China showcases the FAM permanent collection of the fine art traditions of China and Textile Traditions is a rotating exhibit of the many different themes seen within the production and use of textiles in the East.
-Many of the exhibits in the gallery are designed to rotate during the year, allowing for a new experience for visitors each time they come to see the museum.
+The Arts of China showcases the FAM permanent collection of the fine art traditions of China and Textile Traditions and is a rotating exhibit of the many different themes seen within the production and use of textiles in the East.
+Many of the exhibits in this gallery are designed to rotate during the year, allowing for a new experience each time visitors come to see the museum.

 The African and Oceanic Gallery

 Located on the second floor, this gallery features the traditional cultures of West Africa, Madagascar, Australia and Papua New Guinea.
 Among the highlights in this permanent gallery is a ceremonial "spirit canoe" from the Asmat people of Papua New Guinea, bark paintings from Aboriginal groups from Australia and carved wooden granary doors originating from Africa.